Schembechler son, players say Michigan coach knew of abuse

 NOVI, Mich.
-(AP) — One of legendary University of Michigan football coach Bo Schembechler’s sons and two of his former players described in heartbreaking detail Thursday how they were molested by the team’s longtime doctor and how Schembechler turned a blind eye when they told him about the abuse, telling one to “toughen up” and punching his son in anger.
+(AP) — One of legendary University of Michigan football coach Bo Schembechler’s sons and two of his former players described in detail Thursday how they were molested by the team’s longtime doctor and how Schembechler turned a blind eye when they told him about the abuse, telling one to “toughen up” and punching his son in anger.

 Matt Schembechler, 62, and former Wolverines players Daniel Kwiatkowski and Gilvanni Johnson told similar stories about how Dr. Robert E. Anderson, who died in 2008, molested and digitally penetrated them during physical exams decades ago.
 They also talked about how Bo Schembechler, a Michigan icon whose statue stands outside a university building that bears his name, refused to protect them and allowed Anderson to continue abusing players and other patients for years.

 Anderson “was supported by a culture that placed the reputation of the university above the health and safety of the students,” Matt Schembechler said during a news conference in the Detroit suburb of Novi.
-“That is the culture that made my father a legend and placed his statue in front of Schembechler Hall.
-It’s a culture he believes — as he did — no man is more important than the team.”
+“That is the culture that made my father a legend and placed his statue in front of Schembechler Hall.”

 “Dr. Anderson was part of the University of Michigan team,” he continued.
 “He was part of Bo’s team, therefore, he was more important than any man.
-It’s very clear that Bo and the university always put themselves before any student athlete or son just to support the brand.”
+It’s very clear that Bo and the university always put themselves before any student-athlete or son, just to support the brand.”

 “Bo promised them that if I attended the University of Michigan and played football that Bo would be a father to me and look after me like I was family,” Kwiatkowski said, referring to his parents.
 “We were a poor, working-class family and my parents were very worried about my future and being able to pay for medical bills.
 Bo promised my family that he would keep me safe, make sure I got the best medical treatment.
 We were sold.”

-Note: This story has been corrected to delete a reference to Bo Schembechler dying in 2004.
-He died in 2006.